-- You have a strong Shadow Self.
+- You have a large, unexplored Shadow Self.

 - You behave in dishonest/inauthentic ways that are not true to the person you really are.
 You behave in this way to gain the acceptance of others.

-- You are your own worst critic (i.e. you constantly remind yourself how much of a “loser” or a “failure” you are).
+- You are your own worst critic (i.e., you constantly remind yourself how much of a “loser” or a “failure” you are).

 - You always feel like an outcast, and you can never quite fit in with anyone.
 Instead of appreciating your uniqueness and seeing it as an opportunity, you see it as a curse.

 The larger your core wound is, the more you experience Soul Loss.
 Often, this is passed onto the people around you (like a virus) – especially children, who are the most susceptible and vulnerable of all.

 List of Core Wounds

 Core wounds are many and varied.
 Here’s a list of core wounds and the accompanying core beliefs that can grow from them:

 - Abandonment (“There’s something wrong with me,” “I’m unlovable,” “I am unimportant”)